-Kerenence 6.2 General Land Use Policies 6.2.3 The District will be developed to support and amount of support MICS COMMENTS/ RECOMMENDATIONS Replace The cultural buildings and landscapes RATIONALE Cultural heritage resources are more inclusive, Contract of , businesses and other "green" energy industries businesses and other "green" energy industries that will serve to support the emergence of the District as an innovation centre together with the knowledge-based benefit energy industries of the University of Guelph and with the civic hub and cultural centre of Downtown.
-Large tracts of undeveloped land, proximity to the University and Downtown, scenic viewsheds and the cultural buildings and landscapes of the historic Reformatory Complex and strategic marketing to attract new businesses will serve to advance this third cluster within the University-Downtown-Gilb trinity. outural heritage resources of the area". as fraiso indudes cultural heritage landscapes, and archaeological resources.
-6.2 General Land Use Policies Page 22 6.2.7 The topography, landscape and natural and cultural heritage features associated with the Eramosa River are unique to the District.
-Future road alignment, sliting and massing, and design of development should enhance scenic views of the Eramosa River valley and cultural heritage landscape features associated with the historic Reformatory Complex, as well as views of Downtown, by: () Clarify what the cultural heritage features associated with the Eramosa River are.
-6.2 General Land Use Policies Page 22 6.2.8 The predominant character of built form within the District will be established by mid-fise and employment buildings with a limited number of high-rise buildings at strategic locations marking the building stateways.
-A range of building types is to be encouraged, including mid- and high-rise residential and mixed use buildings, townhouses, research, design and office complexes, manufacturing and live/work units.
+REFERENCE Existing Text MTCS COMMENTS/ RECOMMENDATIONS RATIONAL: 220 56.
+6.2 General Land Use Policies Page 21 6.2.3 The District will be developed to support and accommodate emerging innovation businesses and other "green" energy industries that will serve to support the emergence of the District as an innovation centre together with the Mowificial as an innovation centre together with the Winwersity of Guelph and with the civic hub and cultural centre of Downtown.
+Large tracts of undeveloped land, proximity to the University and Downtown, scenic viewsheds and the cultural buildings and landscapes of the historic Reformatory Complex and strategic marketing to attract new businesses will serve to advance this third cluster within the University-Downtown-GiD trinty.
+Replace "the cultural buildings and landscapes of the historic Reformatory Complex" with "the cultural heritage resources of the area".
+Cultural heritage resources are more inclusive, as it also includes cultural heritage landscapes and archaeological resources.
+27. 6.2 General Land Use Policies Page 22 6.2.7 The topography, landscape and natural and cultural heritage features associated with the Eramosa River are unique to the District.
+Future road alignment, sling and massing, and design of development should enhance scenic views of the Eramosa River valley and cultural heritage landscape features associated with the historic Reformatory Complex, as well as views of Downtown, by: {} Clarify what the cultural heritage features associated with the Eramosa River are.
+28. 6.2 General Land Use Policies Page 22 6.2.8 The predominant character of built form within the District will be established by mid-fise and employment buildings with a limited number of high-rise buildings at strategic locations marking the Nodes and gateways.
+A range of building types is to be encouraged, including mid-and high-rise residential and mixed use buildings, townhouses, research, design and office complexes, manufacturing and live/work units.
 The height range provided does not appear to have been established for mid- and high-rise buildings.
-The placement and height of new buildings may impact the cultural heritage resources; therefore, it is recommended that the height be made explict for each type of building style.
-6.4 Land Use Designations 6.4.1 Adaptive Re-use areas are identified in Schedule C. These include areas containing provincially significant heritage resources where the conservation, rehabilitation, restoration, maintenance and re-use of historic buildings and Replace 'historio buildings and landscapes' with 'built heritage resources and cultural heritage landscapes'.
-Please clarify the relation of proposed land uses Built heritage resources include buildings and structures e.g. bridges.
+The placement and height of new buildings may impact the cultural heritage resources; therefore, it is recommended that the height be made explicit for each type of building style. श्रं 6.4 Land Use Designations 6.4.1 Adaptive Re-use areas are identified in Schedule C. These include areas containing provincially significant heritage resources where the conservation, rehabilitation, restoration, maintenance and re-use of historic buildings and Replace "historic buildings and landscapes" with "built heritage resources and cultural heritage landscapes".
+Please clarify the relation of proposed land uses Built heritage resources include buildings and structures e.g., bridges.
 It is also consistent with the definition in the City's Official Plan.